laibashehzad3018902/Onboarding-login-app/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+This project is an Onboarding Login App built using React Native with Expo.
+The app provides an interactive onboarding experience, guiding users through screens with attractive UI and navigational transitions.
+It also includes a login and signup functionality.

+Features
+Onboarding Screens: A sequence of screens introducing the app to users.
+Includes skip and navigation buttons.
+Smooth horizontal swiping transitions between screens.

+Login Screen:
+Email and password validation.
+Toggle visibility for password input.
+Error handling for invalid or empty fields.

+## how to run this application

+Signup Screen:
+Registration form for new users.
+Responsive Design: Works well on both iOS and Android.
+Screens Overview

+Welcome Screen:
+Introduces the app.
+Includes "Skip" and "Next" buttons.

+Onboarding Screens:
+Screen 1: Highlights app features.
+Screen 2: Focus on user engagement.
+Screen 3: Call to action with a "Get Started" button.

+Login Screen:
+Email and password fields.
+Forgot password option.
+Login validation.

+Signup Screen:
+User registration with validation.
+Technologies Used
+React Native with Expo.
+React Navigation for screen transitions.